C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

   Refresh market data without reloading the page — with caching to avoid unnecessary API calls.

 - **Volume Limiting**
-  Option to restrict calculations to minerals fitting within 60km³ of cargo space.
+  Option to restrict calculations to minerals fitting within 60,000m³ of cargo space.

-- **Mobile-Friendly Layout**
-  Responsive design for both desktop and smaller screens.